cognifloyd/stackstorm-ha/README.md

 ## Install custom st2 packs in the cluster
 There are two ways to install st2 packs in the k8s cluster.

 1. The `st2packs` method is the default.
-This method will work for practiaclly all clusters, but `st2 pack install` does not work.
+This method will work for practically all clusters, but `st2 pack install` does not work.
 The packs are injected via `st2packs` images instead.

 2. The other method defines shared/writable `volumes`.
 This method allows `st2 pack install` to work, but requires a persistent storage backend to be available in the cluster.
 This chart will not configure a storage backend for you.

 ### Method 1: st2packs images (the default)
 The `st2packs` method is the default. `st2 pack install` does not work because this chart uses read-only `emptyDir` volumes for `/opt/stackstorm/{packs,virtualenvs}`.
 Instead, you need to bake the packs into a custom docker image, push it to a private or public docker registry and reference that image in Helm values.
-Helm chart will take it from there, sharing `/opt/stackstorm/{packs,virtualenvs}` via a sidecar container in pods which require access to the packs (the sidcar is the only place where the volumes are writable).
+Helm chart will take it from there, sharing `/opt/stackstorm/{packs,virtualenvs}` via a sidecar container in pods which require access to the packs
+(the sidecar is the only place where the volumes are writable).

 #### Building st2packs image
 For your convenience, we created a new `st2-pack-install <pack1> <pack2> <pack3>` utility and included it in a container that will help to install custom packs during the Docker build process without relying on live DB and MQ connection.